inQbator-eviCore/clpt/README.md

 - John E. Ortega

 ## Contact
-Please email Saranya.Krishnamoorthy@evicore if you have any questions.
+Please email Saranya.Krishnamoorthy@evicore.com if you have any questions.